 Testing for subsidy at the pricing area and consumer group area is not intended to guarantee there are no subsidies between individual customers - e.g., a remote rural customer may still pay less than their standalone cost.

-Table 17 assesses current (RY23) alignment, and how that will change as we implement our strategy and move toward our target pricing arrangements.
+Table 17 assesses current (RY24) alignment, and how that will change as the strategy is implemented and movement is made towards the target pricing arrangements.

 Table 17: Subsidy free assessment